bitpay/insight-api/README.md

 * **bitcoind** - Download and Install [Bitcoin](http://bitcoin.org/en/download)

-*insight API* needs a *trusted* bitcoind node to run. *insight API* will connect to the node thru the RPC API, Peer-to-peer protocol and will even read its raw .dat files for syncing.
+*insight API* needs a *trusted* bitcoind node to run. *insight API* will connect to the node through the RPC API, Peer-to-peer protocol and will even read its raw .dat files for syncing.

 Configure bitcoind to listen to RPC calls and set `txindex` to true.
 The easiest way to do this is by copying `./etc/bitcoind/bitcoin.conf` to your